 2. AVOID OVERPLANNING YOUR VISIT

-Due to an unparalleled variety of fabulous natural and cultural attractions available on the island, overplanning a holiday in Corsica tends to be an incredibly common mistake.
-Visitors often try to cram too many experiences into their schedule which may leave them feeling exhausted rather than joyful.
-But it is simply not possible to see all of the island’s main attractions during just one visit unless you are planning a months-long stay.
+Due to the wide variety of fabulous natural and cultural attractions available on the island, overplanning a holiday in Corsica tends to be an incredibly common mistake.
+Visitors often try to cram too many experiences into their schedule, which may leave them feeling exhausted rather than excited.
+But a single visit offers only a glimpse into the island’s wonders, unless you are prepared for a month-long stay.

 Follow these recommendations to limit stress, create a well-rounded vacation, and maintain a healthy balance between active recreation and relaxation.